noritada/grib-rs/README.md

 USAGE:
     gribber [SUBCOMMAND]

-FLAGS:
+OPTIONS:
-    -h, --help       Prints help information
+    -h, --help       Print help information
-    -V, --version    Prints version information
+    -V, --version    Print version information

 SUBCOMMANDS:
-    decode     Exports decoded data
+    decode     Export decoded data
-    help       Prints this message or the help of the given subcommand(s) info       Shows identification information
+    help       Print this message or the help of the given subcommand(s) info       Show identification information
-    inspect    Inspects and describes the data structure list       Lists surfaces contained in the data
+    inspect    Inspect and describes the data structure list       List surfaces contained in the data
 ```

 Note that binaries exported from `gribber decode --big-endian` use `0x7fc00000` as a missing value, although those from `wgrib` use `0x6258d19a`.